Fauci open to a 14-day ‘national shutdown’ to stem virus

 “Everything is on the table,” he said.
 “Right now, myself personally, I wouldn’t go to a restaurant.
 I just wouldn’t because I don’t want to be in a crowded place. … I don’t want to be in a situation where I’m going to be all of a sudden self-isolating for 14 days.”
 The virus has an incubation period of anywhere from two days to 14 days before symptoms emerge.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The worldwide outbreak has sickened more than 156,000 people and left more than 5,800 dead.
-The death toll in the United States has reached more than 50, while infections neared 3,000 across 49 states.
+The death toll in the United States has reached more than 50, while infections neared 3,000 across 49 states and the District of Columbia.

 The vast majority of people recover.
 According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three weeks to six weeks to recover.